 — Program Coordinator

 Claudia has extensive experience across film, podcasts and television.
 After graduating from RMIT with a Bachelor of Communications in 2017, she spent some time working for a production company in New York City before returning home to begin working at the Melbourne International Comedy Festival as Associate Producer for TV Events.
 In 2020 she co-founded SUZY, a female led production company developing original work that focuses on young, modern life in a domestic Australian setting.
 Claudia’s successful storytelling event and podcast Backyard Stories has recently completed an international tour, starting at the Melbourne International Comedy Festival, and ending with shows in Amsterdam, New York and London.
 She is thrilled to join Stella Prize.

 Keren is an experienced lawyer, policy advisor, and non-executive director.
 She is Principal of K Murray Consulting, a legal policy advisory service and was previously Principal Lawyer at the Law Institute of Victoria.

 — Deputy Chair

 Claire is an experienced non-executive director, lawyer and entrepreneur with a lifelong passion for literature and the arts.
-She chairs the boards of The Fold Legal and StatePlus and serves as a non-executive director of Youi and Athena Financial.
-She is also a member of PinchGut Opera’s Development Committee.
+She is a non-executive director of a number of financial services companies, including Youi Insurance, Aware Financial Services and Athena Home Loans.
+She is also a director of PinchGut Opera.